nicolascou/nicolascou/README.md

 # Hi 👋, I'm Nicolás Cousillas

-### An ambitious Junior Full Stack Developer
+### I am a Full Stack Developer

-When I was 13 years old I fell in love with programming and ever since then I have been developing every kind of application that comes to mind, from games to web apps.

-- 🔭 I’m currently working on [Hotel Miranda Project](https://nicolascou.github.io/hotel-miranda-dashboard/)
+- 🔭 I’m currently working in Trazins

-- 👨‍💻 All of my projects are available at [My Portfolio](https://nicolascou.github.io/portfolio)
+- 👨‍💻 Some of my projects are available at [My Portfolio](https://nicolascou.github.io/portfolio)

 - 📫 How to reach me **nicolascousillas1@gmail.com**